texttochange/vusion-documentation/en/features/smsforwarding.rst

 Notification Message
 --------------------

 This is an example of notification message.
+In this example we assume that the send of the alert has been created on the program with 2 label:

+#. name:Tom
+#. address:3rd av behind city mall mombasa

 "Hello **[participant.name]** (**[participant.phone]**) at **[participant.address]** say '**[context.message]**' at **[time.H]**:**[time.M]**"

 **[participant.name]**      will show the name of the participant sending the Alert message.